JetBrains/Qodana/topics/pricing.md

 ### What are %product% linters and Qodana Cloud designed for?

 Both %product% linters and Qodana Cloud are essential parts of the product named %product%.
-You can inspect your codebase using %product% linters, and you can use Qodana Cloud for managing your project and licenses, as well as collecting
+You can inspect your codebase using %product% linters, and you can use Qodana Cloud for managing your projects and licenses, as well as collecting
 %product% reports in a single place.
 For more details, see the [](cloud-use-cases.xml) page of the Qodana Cloud documentation.

-### Can I use %product% linters only, without creating a Qodana Cloud account?
+### Can I use %product% linters without creating a Qodana Cloud account?

 If you plan to use the Ultimate or Ultimate Plus licenses, you have to create an account at Qodana Cloud and accomplish the [onboarding](cloud-onboarding.md) stage.
 For more details, see [the first question](#faq-start-using-qodana) in